When is Mother’s Day again? This Sunday? Whoops…

 Our favourite recipe for the perfect scones comes from no other than baking goddess Mary Berry.
 Don’t forget the clotted cream and jam or if you prefer savoury scones you can use the same recipe – just add cheese and a pinch of salt and pepper in place of the sugar.

 Scones are so quick to make; it only takes about ten minutes to bake them.
-So you’ll have just enough time brew a pot of mum’s favourite tea and lay out the best china.
+So you’ll have just enough time to brew a pot of mum’s favourite tea and lay out the best china.

 Homemade Cupcake Bouquet

-Still think flowers beat flour?
+Still, think flowers beat flour?
 The final recipe we have for you is our pièce de résistance and if this doesn’t change your mind nothing will!

 BBC Good Food’s cupcake bouquet is a recipe for the more intrepid chef, but the stunning results are worth the hard work!
 This recipe is a true floral triumph that will be the icing on the cake of mum’s day.

 And just like that Mother’s Day is saved!
-Your home baked treats will be so thoughtful, mum will never suspect you left it so late to prepare.
+Your home-baked treats will be so thoughtful, mum will never suspect you left it so late to prepare.
 You’re welcome.